minn602/mobile-3d-application/README.md

 This Project is an interactive 3D dessert website using Three.js and React.
 Users can view and interact with three dessert models - pudding, cake, and milkshake - all created in Blender.

+### Live Demo

+The project is deployed and can be accessed at: https://users.sussex.ac.uk/~mj469

 ### Key Features

 - Real-time 3D model rendering and interaction